Tom Brady: ‘I’m retiring. For good.’

 “Good morning guys.
 I’ll get to the point right away,” Brady said as the message begins.
 “I’m retiring.
 For good.”

-He retires at age 45, the owner of numerous passing records in an unprecedented 23-year career.
-He won a record seven Super Bowls for New England and Tampa.
+Brady, in retiring at 45, broke numerous passing records during an unprecedented 23-year career.
+He won a record seven Super Bowls — six in New England and one in Tampa.

 The announcement comes one year after Brady’s brief retirement in 2022.
 He returned to the Tampa Bay Buccaneers for his 23rd NFL season six weeks later.